app comparison

 - "My plant is sick and I need to figure out what is wrong in a British home."
 Growli is built for this — see the UK symptom triage guide.

 - "I want a free app forever."
-RHS Grow basic tier or Growli's free core tier (identification and basic reminders).
+RHS Grow basic tier or Growli's free core tier (garden plan, care tasks and frost alerts).

 If choosing one paid app for UK gardening: RHS Grow if you are an RHS member, Planta if the priority is scheduling, Growli if the priority is a full assistant that adapts to British weather and answers follow-up questions.